-The deployment of the multi-modal target tracking system is shown in Figure 4.
-We employ 6 audio sensors and 3 video sensors deployed on either side of a road.
+The deployment of the multi-modal target tracking system is shown in Figure 5.
+We employ 6 audio sensors and 6 video sensors deployed on either side of a road.
+The sensor network covers a small section of the road in front of a building shown at the bottom of the figure.
+It also covers an entrance/exit to a multi-story garage shown at the top of the figure by the two-sided arrow.
+Typically the targets (i.e, vehicles) move in the direction given by the arrows.
 The complex urban street environment presents many challenges including gradual change of illumination, sunlight reflections from windows, glints due to cars, high visual clutter due to swaying trees, high background acoustic noise due to construction and acoustic multipath effects.
-The objective of the system is to detect and track vehicles using both audio and video under these conditions.
+The objective of the system is to automatically detect and track vehicles using both audio and video under these conditions.

 Sensor localization and calibration for both audio and video sensors is required.
-In our experimental setup, we manually placed the sensor nodes at marked locations and orientations.
-The audio sensors were placed on 1 meter high tripods to minimize audio clutter near the ground.
+In our experimental setup, we manually place the sensor nodes at marked locations.
+The camera orientations are manually calibrated by using known landmarks in the camera field-of-view.
+The audio sensors are placed on 1 meter high tripods to minimize audio clutter near the ground.

-We gathered audio and video detection data for a total duration of 43 minutes.
 Table I presents the parameter values that we use in our tracking system.
-Sensor likelihood functions were calculated by discretizing the sensing region in specified cell-sized grid.
+Sensor likelihood functions are calculated by discretizing the sensing region into the specified cell-sized grid.
 The tracked vehicles were part of an uncontrolled experiment.
 The vehicles were traveling on road at 15-30 mph speed.